 Smokelahoma is a rock band from the Pacific Northwest, founded in the mid-1990's by singer/songwriter Mike Morton and bassist G. Gowing.
 Smokelahoma's homegrown roll is a handcrafted blend of American roots seasoned in boot-crackin' alt-country, toasted and served with shakedown grits and sunflower gravy.

-Contributors to Smokelahoma have included Hammond B-3 organ showman and vocalist Dan "Danny Vegas" Klepinger (Dark Star Orchestra), ace guitarist Rusty Urie (Johnny Astro), Jakael Tristram (Apple Jam) on guitars, bass, vocals and engineering, Ryan Mefferd (Two Buck Chuck) on guitar and vocals, Sean Mugrage on bass, Dale Fanning (The Living Daylights, Tough Mama) on drums and percussion, Pete Droge (Pete Droge & The Sinners, Ramadillo, Young Ghandis) on guitars and vocals, Don Pawlack on pedal steel, Dave Pellicciaro on keyboards (Tough Mama), "Blind Spaceman in Speedo" Rick Yates (Alligator Wine) on drums, Sean Goodrich on fiddle and vocals, Clay Bartlett on mandolin, Annie O'Neill on background vocals, a guy named "The Troll" on alto sax, and a fretless, hairless bassist known only as Ick.
+Contributors to Smokelahoma have included Hammond B-3 organ showman and vocalist Dan "Danny Vegas" Klepinger (Dark Star Orchestra), ace guitarist Rusty Urie (Johnny Astro), Jakael Tristram (Apple Jam) on guitars, bass, vocals and engineering, Ryan Mefferd (Two Buck Chuck) on guitar and vocals, Sean Mugrage on bass, Dale Fanning (The Living Daylights, Tough Mama) on drums and percussion, Pete Droge (Pete Droge & The Sinners, Ramadillo, Young Ghandis) on guitars and vocals, Don Pawlack on pedal steel, Tony Leamer (Memphis Radio Kings, Hondo) on drums, "Blind Spaceman in Speedo" Rick Yates (Alligator Wine) on drums, Sean Goodrich on fiddle and vocals, Clay Bartlett on mandolin, Annie O'Neill on background vocals, a guy named "The Troll" on alto sax, and a fretless, hairless bassist known only as Ick.

 On Apple Music